PdCure.org

 The Brain Attracts Mercury:

 The substance responsible for pigmentation of the skin is known to be melanin.
 More melanin results in darker skin.
 Highly pigmented neurons of the brain like the substantia nigra are also given their color from the presence of melanin, more specifically, neuromelanin.
 Studies have shown that elemental analyses of neuromelanin revealed a high sulfur content.
 Sulfur in turn has a high affinity for mercury.
 It is this sulfur affinity that most chelators rely upon to bond with mercury.
-This affinity also draws mercury to the neurons of the substantia nigra.
+This affinity also draws mercury to the neurons of the substantia nigra, a part of the brain responsible for movement.
 A chelator should form a bond with mercury which is stronger than that of neuromelanin.

 Reference: